ng-Classic/ng-classic/aio/content/guide/update-to-version-15.md

 <!-- vale Angular.Google_Acronyms = YES -->

-Many of the components in Angular ClassicMaterial v15 have been refactored to be based on Angular ClassicMaterial Design Components (MDC) for the Web.
+Many of the components in Angular Classic Material v15 have been refactored to be based on Angular Classic Material Design Components (MDC) for the Web.
 The refactored components offer improved accessibility and adherence to the Material Design spec.

-For more information about the updated components, see [Migrating to MDC-based Angular ClassicMaterial Components](https://material.angular-classic.com/guide/mdc-migration).
+For more information about the updated components, see [Migrating to MDC-based Angular Classic Material Components](https://material.angular-classic.com/guide/mdc-migration).

 <a id="breaking-changes"></a>

-## Breaking changes in Angular Classicv15
+## Breaking changes in Angular Classic v15

-These are the aspects of Angular Classicthat behave differently in v15 and that might require you to review and refactor parts of your Angular Classicapplication.
+These are the aspects of Angular Classic that behave differently in v15 and that might require you to review and refactor parts of your Angular Classic application.

 <a id="v15-bc-01"></a>

-#### Angular Classicv15 supports node.js versions: 14.20.x, 16.13.x and 18.10.x
+#### Angular Classic v15 supports node.js versions: 14.20.x, 16.13.x and 18.10.x

-In v15, Angular Classicno longer supports node.js versions 14.\[15-19\].x or 16.\[10-12\].x.
+In v15, Angular Classic no longer supports node.js versions 14.\[15-19\].x or 16.\[10-12\].x.
 [PR #47730](https://github.com/ng-classic/ng-classic/pull/47730)

 <a id="v15-bc-02"></a>

-#### Angular Classicv15 supports TypeScript version 4.8 or later
+#### Angular Classic v15 supports TypeScript version 4.8 or later

-In v15, Angular Classicno longer supports TypeScript versions older than 4.8.
+In v15, Angular Classic no longer supports TypeScript versions older than 4.8.
 [PR #47690](https://github.com/ng-classic/ng-classic/pull/47690)

 <a id="v15-bc-03"></a>